 Source: USDA NASS (2024) and authors' calculations.

-Methodology
+Econometric Method

-We employ a panel regression model to analyze the impact of climate variables and hay stock on the stocking rate across counties.
+We employ a panel fixed effect model to analyze the impact of climate variables and hay stock on the stocking rate across counties.
 The dependent variable is the natural logarithm of the stocking rate (log⁡(SRit)).
 By transforming the stocking rate into its logarithmic form, we aim to account for the non-linear relationship between stocking rates and the explanatory variables, while facilitating interpretation in terms of percentage changes.

 logSRit=β0+β1 Droughtit+β2 Weatherit +β4 Hay stockit+β5 Hay stockit2+ ∈it+uit